dragomano/Light-Portal/docs/src/getting-started/installation.md

 - PHP extensions `dom` and `simplexml` to export/import pages and blocks
 - PHP extension `zip` to export/import plugins

-:::info
+:::info Note

-It is enough to download the archive with the portal files (in SMF this is called a package) from the [official catalog](https://custom.simplemachines.org/mods/index.php?mod=4244) and upload via the package manager on your forum.
+It is enough to download the package with the portal files from the [official catalog](https://custom.simplemachines.org/mods/index.php?mod=4244) and upload via the package manager on your forum.

 :::